tc39/proposal-temporal/docs/date.md

 By default, the largest unit in the result is days.
 This is because months and years can be different lengths depending on which month is meant and whether the year is a leap year.

+You can round the result using the `smallestUnit`, `roundingIncrement`, and `roundingMode` options.
+These behave as in the `Temporal.Duration.round()` method, but increments of days and larger are allowed.
+Since rounding to calendar units requires a reference point, `date` is used as the reference point.
+The default is to do no rounding.

-Unlike other Temporal types, hours and lower are not allowed, because the data model of `Temporal.Date` doesn't have that accuracy.
+Unlike other Temporal types, hours and lower are not allowed for either `largestUnit` or `smallestUnit`, because the data model of `Temporal.Date` doesn't have that accuracy.

 Computing the difference between two dates in different calendar systems is not supported.
 If you need to do this, choose the calendar in which the computation takes place by converting one of the dates with `date.withCalendar()`.